Ashvitharavichandran/Market_basket-analysis-python/README.md

 ## Key Recommendations

-1.Prioritize Frequent Buyers with loyalty programs and personalized offers, as they generate the highest value.
+1.Prioritize Frequent Buyers with  personalized offers as they generate the highest value.

 2.Use discounts, bundles, and reminders to convert Occasional Buyers into Regular Buyers.